eduMFA/eduMFA/doc/tokens/tokentypes.rst

 Token type details
 .....................

-Detailed information on the different token types used in privacyIDEA can be found in the following sections.
+Detailed information on the different token types used in eduMFA can be found in the following sections.

 .. toctree::